Genome Sequencing and Analysis

 Do I need biological or technical replicates?
 If so, how many?

 Yes, biological replicates are strongly recommended.
 We suggest at least 3 biological replicates for each treatment/group.
-We do not make technical replicate libraries from the same sample, as next-generation sequencing technology itself is highly reproducible.
+We do not make technical replicate libraries from one sample.

 Submitting your samples